marcoshsq/CS50sWebProgramming/README.md

 <h3>About:</h3>

-This repository contains my studies of the Python language and its libraries focused on Data Analysis.
+This repository contains the projects, activities, and assignments of the professional certificate in data science from the Johns Hopkins University available on Coursera.

 ##